minnojs/minnojs-blog/_posts/2020-03-05-qualtrics-iat.md

 ### Running the IAT in full screen

-To run the IAT in full-screen, add to the IAT's parameter the parameter `fullscreen:false`
+To run the IAT in full-screen, add to the IAT's parameter the parameter `fullscreen:true`

 ### Presenting a feedback to the participant